 As mentioned earlier, a consequence of typed objects is the necessity of object universes to define the store model in HOL.
-In this section, we introduce our families \mathcal{U}^i of object universes enabling extensibility.
-Here, we use the superscript to denote the temporal development, i. e., \mathcal{U}^{i+1} is originated by extending \mathcal{U}^i .
-Each \mathcal{U}^i comprises all value types and an extensible class type representation induced by the class hierarchy.
+In this section, we introduce our families \mathscr{U}^i of object universes enabling extensibility.
+Here, we use the superscript to denote the temporal development, i. e., \mathscr{U}^{i+1} is originated by extending \mathscr{U}^i .
+Each \mathscr{U}^i comprises all value types and an extensible class type representation induced by the class hierarchy.
 To each class, a class type is associated which represents the set of object instances or objects.
 In other words, a type is constructed for all objects ("pieces of memory") belonging to a class.
-The extensibility of a universe type is reflected by "holes" (polymorphic variables), that can be filled when "adding" extensions to a class system.
-Our construction ensures that \mathcal{U}^{i+1} is just a type instance of \mathcal{U}^i (where \mathcal{U}^{i+1} is constructed by adding new classes to \mathcal{U}^i).
-Thus, properties proven over object systems "living" in \mathcal{U}^i remain valid in \mathcal{U}^{i+1} , see Figure 2 for an illustration of the main ideas of the construction we present in the following.
+The extensibility of a universe type is reflected by "holes" (polymorphic variables), that can be filled when "adding" extensions to a class